S-Plan: Details and preparation

 Operations were strictly concentrated on the island of Great Britain, in and around centres of population where IRA volunteers could operate freely without drawing attention.
 No attacks on targets in Northern Ireland or other areas under British control were planned as part of the S-Plan.

 Military preparations for the campaign included a series of attacks on British customs houses in Northern Ireland.
 On 28 and 29 November 1938, British customs posts along the border were demolished using explosives.
-The only fatalities were three IRA volunteers, Jimmy Joe Reynolds from Leitrim, John James Kelly from Donegal, and Charlie McCafferty from Tyrone, killed by the premature explosion of a mine at a house in Castlefin, County Donegal on 28 November 1938.
+The only fatalities were three IRA volunteers, Jimmy Joe Reynolds from County Leitrim, John James Kelly from County Donegal, and Charlie McCafferty from County Tyrone, killed by the premature explosion of a mine at a house in Castlefin, County Donegal on 28 November 1938.